qradiolink/qradiolink/README.md

 - Remote control via Mumble private text messages requires enabling remote control in settings, and using the Mumble client to send text messages to the QRadioLink username.
 Text messages sent to the channel will be ignored by the application.
 Authentication of user who is sending the commands is not yet implemented.
 - Running headless (no graphical user interface) for usage on embedded platforms like the Raspberry Pi or similar boards requires starting QRadioLink from the command line with the **--headless** option:
 <pre>
-$ qradiolink --headless
+$ qradiolink --headless  >> $HOME/.config/qradiolink/qradiolink.log 2>&1
 </pre>
+When running in headless mode, console log will be disabled by default with the above command.
 Init scripts for SysV/systemd will be provided at some point to be able to run QRadioLink as a system service.
 When running headless from CLI, the network command server is started by default listening on the port configured in the settings file (or 4939 if not configured).
 Headless and remote operation will usually require you to enable VOIP forwarding either in the configuration file or via a command, unless you want to use audio from the machine where QRadioLink is running.
 - The configuration file is located in $HOME/.config/qradiolink/qradiolink.cfg
 - The memory channels storage file is located in $HOME/.config/qradiolink/qradiolink_mem.cfg
-- Logging to a file is not yet enabled, however the location of the log file will probably be /var/log/qradiolink.log
+- Log messages are stored in $HOME/.config/qradiolink/qradiolink.log (this location will likely change in the future)
 - After adding a memory channel, you can edit its values by double clicking on a table cell.
 This may cause the radio to switch to that channel.
 The settings are not updated instantly, so if you make a change, after you press Enter, switch to another channel and back to get the updates.
 A button allows you to save channels before the window is closed.
 Saving sorted channels is not possible yet.
 Otherwise, the channels, like the settings, will be stored on exit (if no application crash meanwhile).
 - **Before any upgrade**, please make a backup of the $HOME/.config/qradiolink/ directory in case something goes wrong, to avoid losing settings and channels.
 - Digital gain can be safely ignored on most devices.
 It was added as a workaround for the PlutoSDR and is no longer required.
 Leave it at 1 unless you know better.